jtanadi/scotty/readme.md

 - Allow clients to add annotations and comments

 ## Technical Information
 Because internal documents contain confidential information, they are treated with caution.
-That said, there is still room for improvement, such as adding authentication.
+That said, there is still room for improvement, such as adding authentication, making S3 permissions more restrictive, etc.

-### Technical Features
+### Technical/Security Features
+- Use HTTPS by default (through Heroku)
 - PDFs are hosted on Amazon's S3 only for the duration of a session.
     - Once all clients leave the room associated with a PDF, the file object is deleted from S3.
     - Future: Objects in S3 bucket are only accessible via deployed URL (ie. no public access).